 This peanut butter granola isn’t super sweet, but you can reduce the amount of coconut sugar if you want.
 Just don’t change the maple syrup since it helps bind the ingredients together to get those clusters.

-How do I store homemade peanut butter granola?
+How long does homemade peanut butter granola last?

 If you make this recipe, please be sure to leave a comment and ★★★★★ star rating below.
 Don’t forget to tag me on Instagram so I can see your creations!